 God’s love reaches through all of our pain and desires to heal our hearts and make us whole in Him.

-He is faithful even when . . .
+He is faithful even when no one else is.

-Recently, early one morning, I decided to be that crazy girl.
-The one who walks around her house, before anyone else wakes up, and I began to praise God for who He is.
-When we lay aside our issues and focus on a God that is far above our comprehension and worship him for who He is, chains of doubt, fear, and anxiety begin to break off.
+Early one morning before anyone else was awake, I began to walk around the house and praise God for who He is.
+When we lay aside our issues and focus on a God that is far above our comprehension, and worship him for who He is, chains of doubt, fear, and anxiety begin to break off.

 Praise changes our perspective.